The Office of Public Works

 Today some 120 hectares (300 acres) of the lands of Derrynane, together with Derrynane House, make up Derrynane National Historic Park, under the management of National Historic Properties of the Office of Public Works.
 The House was officially opened to the public as a museum commemorating Daniel O’Connell by President Eamon De Valera in August 1967 and the surrounding Park was officially declared open by President Cearbhall Ó Dálaigh in August 1975 to mark the 200th anniversary of O’Connell’s birth.

 OPW Heritage Services have prepared a DRAFT Conservation Management Plan for Derrynane House and National Historic Park.
-The plan is on public display at Derrynane House from 16th March until the 15th July 2016, and can also be downloaded here by clicking the button below.
+The plan is on public display at Derrynane House from 16th March until the 31st August 2016.
+The plan is also available for viewing on our website www.derrynanehouse.ie.

 Full captions and copyright information for all images can be found in the Galleries.
 If you would like to use any of the images you see on this website, please contact us.

 Any links to external content on this website are there for reference purposes, and do not imply endorsement.